eclipse-equinox/.github/CONTRIBUTING.md

 Thanks for your interest in this project.

+In all your interactions please keep in mind that Eclipse is a fully open and community driven project where everybody can participate.
+Many contributors are volunteers that contribute in their free time or address the issues that are relevant for them.
+Just because this issue has not yet been addressed doesn't mean we don't appreciate your report.

+Possible ways how to resolve this issue are:
+- Provide a pull-request to fix this issue by yourself.
+Quality contributions are always very welcome!
+See the contribution guidelines in this repositories or organization.
+If you have further question don't hesitate to ask.
+- Convince us project committers (or somebody else) that this is a urgent issue that affects all users in general.
+But because this issue is inactive for some time the chances that this is urgent is usually not very high.
+- Wait until all of a sudden somebody else finds this issue interesting and solves it.
+But it is possible that you have to wait for quite some time, if not forever.
+- Hire a professional to solve this issue for you.
+There are freelancers who offer commercial services to enhance Eclipse for you.
+If you are interested please ask and we can get you in touch.

 ### Setting up GitHub account

 Create an account at github.com using the same email id used for [Eclipse Community account](https://accounts.eclipse.org/user).
 If you don't have an Eclipse Community account, please create one.